Bioactive Aldehydes

 Scottish thistleLong-chain fatty aldehydes: Longer-chain aldehydes are produced in animals and plants by various other non-radical mechanisms, including catabolism of sphingolipids via sphingosine-1-phosphate from which the α,β-unsaturated aldehyde trans-2-hexadecenal is generated.
 This is reported to form adducts with glutathione, deoxyguanosine in DNA and various proteins.
 Enzymatic or non-enzymatic hydrolysis of plasmalogens can generate aldehydes, and in particular, 2‑chlorohexadecanal and related aldehydes formed by the action of myeloperoxidase and hypochlorous acid on plasmalogens have been detected in clinical samples or animal models of disease. α-Bromo fatty aldehydes are formed in the same way.
 All react with thiols and have many potentially pro-inflammatory effects that range from direct toxicity to inhibition of nitric oxide synthesis.

-3. Biological Effects of Aldehydes in Animals
+3. Biochemistry of Aldehydes in Animals

-With bio-active aldehydes such as 4-oxo-2-nonenal and 4‑hydroxy-2-nonenal, the double bond serves as a site for Michael addition with peptides such as glutathione and proteins, and in particular with the sulfur atom of cysteine, the imidizole nitrogen of histidine, and the amine nitrogen of lysine and other ε-amino acids; this is often termed 'protein carbonyl formation' (or less accurately 'carbonylation').
+With aldehydes such as 4-oxo-2-nonenal and 4‑hydroxy-2-nonenal, the double bond serves as a site for Michael addition with peptides such as glutathione and proteins, and in particular with the sulfur atom of cysteine, the imidizole nitrogen of histidine, and the amine nitrogen of lysine and other ε-amino acids; this is often termed 'protein carbonyl formation' (or less accurately 'carbonylation').
 With cysteine residues and the protonated form especially, the reaction can be up to two orders of magnitude faster than for the reaction of histidine or lysine analogues.
 The reaction does not require enzyme catalysis, and the products can be stabilized somewhat by formation of acetals.
 After Schiff base formation with lysine residues, further cyclization reaction can lead to the formation of ethylpyrrole or carboxyethylpyrroles from the aldehyde or aldehydo-carboxylic acid products of oxidative fission, respectively.
 In model systems, it has been demonstrated that most proteins modified in this way retain a free carbonyl group.
 The nature of the products formed by reaction with lipids such as phosphatidylethanolamine are discussed in relation to that lipid elsewhere on this website.

 Michael addition (protein carbonylation) and Schiff base formation